Brandist/Optimus-Prune/Main/SLAM_API/resources/ros_notes.md

 )
 ```

-And in catkin_package add the message_generation dependency as well, like this:
+And in catkin_package add the message_runtime dependency, like this:

 ```
 catkin_package(